Configuring Additional Settings for a

 RSSI-Based

-to advertise the hostname of an AP in beacon frames for easier
+hostname of an AP in beacon frames for easier identification.
+This setting

-Rekey setting allows periodic generation of a new group key
+setting allows periodic generation of a new group key for securing multicast

-for securing multicast or broadcast traffic.
-Enabled by default.
+or broadcast traffic.
+This setting is enabled by default.

-Toggle the Multicast Filter switch to ON to enable
+Multicast Filter switch on to enable this feature.

 Multicast